zalabbad/spring-rest-client-demo/README.md

 5. **Flexible Retry Policies**: Spring Retry offers various retry policies and backoff strategies
 6. **Synchronous Operation**: RestClient is synchronous by default, which is often simpler to work with
 7. **Familiar API**: RestClient's API is similar to RestTemplate, making it easier to adopt

+## When to Use WebClient

+WebClient still has its place:
+- When you need non-blocking, reactive programming
+- When you don't rely on thread-local context
+- When you implement custom context propagation mechanisms
+- When maximum throughput is more important than context preservation